Chhapian Wali

 Chhapian Wali (also spelled as Chhapianwali or Chhapiyanwali) is a village in Mansa district of Punjab, India.
-It was on the list for more than 90 per cent of voting in the February 2012 elections.
+In the February 2012 elections, it was among the villages with over 90 per cent of the voting.

 Geography

 The village approximately centered at 29°54′40″N 75°17′49″E. Raipur, Raman Nandi, Baje Wala and Uddat Bhagat Ram are the surrounding villages.

 Education

 The village has a government primary school and students have to go to the nearby villages or city for higher education.